- CALL FOR PROPOSALS -

 Conference Fees

-- Early Bird Conference Fee: €75 (Up to 31st March 2021)
+- Early Bird Conference Fee: €75 (No longer available)

-- Full Conference Fee: €95 (from 1st April 2021)
+- Full Conference Fee: €95

 - Pre-Conference Workshop Fee: €20